AFCB-project/CloudDrop/README.md

-# SkyDeploySite
+# CloudDeploy

 Hello!
-This is alpha version of SkyDeploy site.
+This is alpha version of CloudDeploy site.
 Thanks!